Deriq-Qian-Dong/KERM/README.md

 By now, the general idea of KERM can be glanced, if interested.

-The completed codes and detailed running instruction of KERM will be updated within this month.
+The completed codes and detailed running instruction of KERM will be updated within this month..